View all posts in this series

 - There are two types of disability insurance:

-- Short-term disability insurance offers you a portion of your salary if you are unable to work for a short period of time (3-6 months)
+- Short-term disability insurance offers you a portion of your salary if you are unable to work for a brief period (3-6 months)

 - Long-term disability insurance offers you a portion of your salary if you are unable to work for a longer period of time.
 The benefits last until you can go back to work or for the number of years stated in the policy.
 Some policies pay out as long as you are disabled until age 67